mod_fastcgi/cygwin issue with msvc compiled fastcgi applications

 so if you have a patch or more explanation why it is our fault and not cygwins and how it is fixable, just reopen. thx.

-Updated by shinji almost 11 years ago
+Updated by shinji over 11 years ago

 I just wanted to add one thing here.
 Anytime you mix cygwin with msvc binaries and/or calls you will get issues such as above.
 It is not normally expected that the cygwin developers would support such things but I do see that, based on the above post, it was indeed corrected in the cygwin code.